CEObrainz/CEO-Cogs/README.md

 # CEO-Cogs
 A place to store cogs that are a work in progress or I feel I should share.
+If you want to help development of the cogs I create then feel free to donate to my Patreon: https://www.patreon.com/Ainz

 ## Affinity